Z-Test in Python : When to Use & Z Test vs T Test

 - Some states could be hiding the data for geopolitical reasons

 So, we need to be more cautious and research more to identify the pattern of this pandemic.

-In this article, we followed a step by step procedure to understand the fundamentals of Hypothesis Testing, Type 1 Error, Type 2 Error, Significance Level, Critical Value, p-Value, Non-Directional Hypothesis, Directional Hypothesis, Z Test and t-Test and finally implemented Two Sample Z Test for a coronavirus case study.
+In this article, we followed a step-by-step procedure to understand the fundamentals of Hypothesis Testing, Type 1 Error, Type 2 Error, Significance Level, Critical Value, p-Value, Non-Directional Hypothesis, Directional Hypothesis, z-Test, and t-Test.
+Finally, we implemented a Two Sample z-Test for a coronavirus case study.

 For more details you can also read these articles:

 - Your Guide to Master Hypothesis Testing in Statistics